Dr. Andrea Reguitti

 PROFESSIONAL SERVICE

-I refereed papers submitted to MNRAS and ApJ.
-I was member of the TAC of the TNG telescope for the semester 2023A.
+I refereed papers submitted to MNRAS, ApJ and A&A. I was member of the TAC of the TNG telescope for semesters 2023A and 2024B.
 In June 2023 I was member of the LOC of the Copernico @50 workshop in Asiago.
+In July 2024 I was a volunteer at the 2024 European Astronomical Society Annual Meeting in Padova.
+I’m member of the LOC of the conference “An Extraordinary Journey Into The Transient Sky: from restless progenitor stars to explosive multi-messenger signals” which will be held in Padova on 1-4 April 2025.

 In February 2024 I was a tutor at the 2023 NEON Observing School for PhD students.